benjuh/aoc2023/README.md

 Part 1 was a matter of iterating over the `seeds` array and for each seed, I iterated over each Range array in order to eventually find its corresponding location and return the lowest one.

-Time complexity: O(n*m) where n is the number of seeds and m is the number of ranges Space complexity: O(n+m) where n is the number of seeds and m is the number of ranges

 Part 2 utilized going backwards through the ranges and finding the lowest location that has a valid seed in the seed ranges.
 Iterated in steps of 1000 until I found a valid seed and then went back 1000 and iterated in steps of 1.
 This took time to run the problem from around 500ms down to 500μs so pretty quick speedup.

 Time Complexity: O(n*m) where n is the (lowest location possible / 1000 + 1000) and m is the number of ranges.